 If the 2017 Women’s March was a moment of reaction and resistance to what many considered an unthinkable outcome of the 2016 election, this year’s organizers and marchers assembled in downtown Chicago with a renewed sense of purpose and a strategy at the ready.
 As Illinois State Senator Mattie Hunter told the Gate, “when women speak, things happen.
 And when women roll up their sleeves and start working, things happen.
 So what we’re here to do is calling for more women to get involved in every facet of life.”

 All photos featured in this piece are courtesy of the authors.

 Kaeli Subberwal is a fourth-year majoring in political science and minoring in physics.
 She has spent her summers working in local journalism at the Summit Daily News and national journalism at HuffPost, and doing archival research through the College Summer Institute in the Arts, Humanities, and Social Sciences.
 In her free time, Kaeli enjoys reading, hiking in the Rocky Mountains, and doing crossword puzzles instead of studying.

-Alia is a second-year majoring in a currently undetermined social science.
-She's Institute Chair of the IOP's Women in Public Service Program, an assistant projectionist at Doc Films, and served as Fellows Ambassador for journalist-author Dawn Turner last year.
-Over the summer, she interned at London-based public policy platform Apolitical researching gender-based public procurement and sexual health curricula.
-She enjoys hiking Illinois' national parks and the thought and occasional action of writing creatively.
+Alia Shahzad is a second-year majoring in a currently undetermined social science.
+She's Co-Chair of the IOP's Women in Public Service Program and an assistant projectionist at Doc Films.
+Over the summer, she interned at public policy media start-up Apolitical researching gender-based public procurement.
+She enjoys hiking, writing creatively, and brunching in Chicago's Chinatown.